 tax return, on which the parents declared the student as dependent, must

-be submitted to the Office of Admissions and Records to document "dependency. " The
+be submitted to the Office of the Registrar to document "dependency. " The

 student will be notified of the request made by the parent and allowed

 adequate time (10 days) to question the request.